Egypt

 Highly insufficient

-The CAT rates Egypt’s climate targets and policies as “Highly insufficient”.
-The “Highly insufficient” rating indicates that Egypt’s climate policies and commitments are not consistent with the Paris Agreement’s objectives and lead to rising, rather than falling, emissions.
+The CAT rates Egypt’s climate targets and policies as “Highly Insufficient”.
+This rating indicates that Egypt’s climate policies and commitments are not consistent with the Paris Agreement’s objectives and lead to rising, rather than falling, emissions.
+If all countries were to follow Egypt’s approach, warming could reach over 3°C and up to 4°C.

 Policies and action